ben173j/HW/hw3/README.md

    showing "INITIALIZING" if the board is not correctly placed on a table.
    When it is placed correctly on a table, its current coordinate will be taken as the reference vectors(This is measured using accelerometer).
    User can now tilt the board.
-(Different LEDs effect will begin) uLCD and screen will let the user know if the tilted angle is greater or smaller than the threshold angle.
+(Different LEDs effect will begin) uLCD and screen will show the tilted angle.
+   It will also notify the user know if the tilted angle is greater or smaller than the threshold angle.
    If tilted angle > threshold angle, this angle will be sent to client(pthon/PC) through MQTT.
    It will not be sent if the angle is smaller.
 User will have around 1s in each tilting event.
-After 14 angles have been recorded, all the measured angles will be sent to client(python/PC) through MQTT and FINISH will be shown in uLCD and screen.
+   After 14 angles have been recorded, all the measured angles will be sent to client(python/PC) through MQTT and "FINISH" will be shown in uLCD and screen.

    Note: different variation of LEDs will light on each phase